mwaylabs/generator-m-ionic/docs/guides/icons_splash_screens.md

 # Icons and splash screens

 > With Cordova it's easy to change the default app icons and splash screens.
-This can be done in the `config.xml` as described [here](http://cordova.apache.org/docs/en/latest/config_ref/images.html) and [here](http://cordova.apache.org/docs/en/latest/cordova-plugin-splashscreen/index.html) in the Cordova documentation.
-Generator-M-Ionic provides a **res/** folder and a **gulp task** to make the configuration easier.
+This can be done in the `config.xml` as described in [Customize Icons](http://cordova.apache.org/docs/en/latest/config_ref/images.html) and [Splashscreen Plugin](http://cordova.apache.org/docs/en/latest/cordova-plugin-splashscreen/index.html) of the Cordova documentation.
+Generator-M-Ionic provides a **res/** folder and a **gulp task** to make the configuration even easier.

 ## The `res/` folder
 For your convenience, Generator-M-Ionic provides a `res/` folder to put in the icons and splash screen files.